-- (1) The Council shall appoint one or more of its agents to assist in giving effect to the terms of this Agreement. - (2) It shall be the duty of every party employer to permit such persons to enter its establishment and permit them to institute such enquiries and to examine such documents, books, wage-sheets, pay envelopes and pay tickets and to question such individuals in order to ascertain whether the provisions of this Agreement are being complied with.
+- (1) The Council shall designate one or more of its agents to assist in giving effect to the terms of this Agreement. - (2) It shall be the duty of every Employer to permit such Agents to enter his establishment and to institute such enquiries and to examine such documents, books, wage-sheets, pay envelopes and pay tickets and to question such individuals in order to ascertain whether the provisions of this Agreement are being complied with.